dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/configuring/connection-strings.md

 [!INCLUDE [managed-identities-test-non-production](~/core/includes/managed-identities-test-non-production.md)]

 Typically an Entity Framework application uses a class derived from DbContext.
-This derived class will call one of the constructors on the base DbContext class to control:
+This derived class calls one of the constructors on the base DbContext class to control:

-- How the context will connect to a database — that is, how a connection string is found/used
+- How the context connects to a database, that is, how a connection string is found and used
-- Whether the context will use calculate a model using Code First or load a model created with the EF Designer
+- Whether the context calculates a model using Code First or load a model created with the EF Designer
 - Additional advanced options

 The following fragments show some of the ways the DbContext constructors can be used.